ocplatest/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

     ```sh
     az login
     ```

-1. Note the code displayed as the output of the previous command, switch to your lab computer, open another tab in the browser window displaying the Azure portal, navigate to [the Microsoft Device Login page](https://microsoft.com/devicelogin) and, when prompted, enter the code and select **Next**.
+    Note the code displayed as the output of the above command.
+You will use it in the next step.

+1. Switch to your lab computer, open another tab in the browser window displaying the Azure portal, navigate to [the Microsoft Device Login page](https://microsoft.com/devicelogin) and, when prompted, enter the code and select **Next**.

 1. When prompted, sign in with credentials you are using in this lab and close the browser tab.